rohitagarwal-gkmit/retailpulse-docs/docs/index.md

 Owners cannot get a clear, real-time view of performance across all stores.
 Each location operates in a silo, making it impossible to compare sales, manage stock, or enforce pharmaceutical handling standards effectively.

 ### 2. Complex Inventory Management
 Tracking medicine inventory becomes a nightmare.
 It's difficult to know the exact stock levels at each location, leading to overstocking in one store and stockouts in another.
-Tracking critical details like batch numbers, expiry dates, and storage conditions (e.g., cold storage) across a network of stores is Difficult with manual methods.
+Tracking critical details like batch numbers, expiry dates, and storage conditions (e.g., cold storage) across a network of stores is difficult with manual methods.

 ### 3. Inefficient Operations
 Manual processes like handwriting bills, physically checking stock, and consolidating paper reports are slow, prone to errors, and do not scale as the business expands.